sanlocoz/structural-modeling/README.md

 *Introduction to CSi API*

 ## Limitations
-The program is just to automate the modeling process of simple 3D space frame as shown in figures below:
+The program is just to automate the modeling process of simple 3D space frame as shown in figures below.
+Parameter of the program are in the Excel document and retrieved to Python program and will be supplied to API from CSi.
+This is the list of the parameter used in the automation of the modeling:

 <br> <br> <img src="img/2.png" alt="CSi API" width="300"/>
 <br> *Plan view (X-Y axis plane)* <br> <br> <img src="img/3.png" alt="CSi API" width="250"/>
 <br> *Side view (Y-Z axis plane)* <br> <br> <img src="img/4.png" alt="CSi API" width="250"/>
 <br> *Front view (X-Y axis plane)*

-Besides the configuration, users also can model many materials and section properties using Excel to later interact with the programming interface.
+Besides the configuration, users also can model many materials (concrete and reinforcement bars) and section properties using Excel to later interact with the programming interface.

 **NB: Structural optimization is out of the scope of this program.**